Alistair (Dragon Age): Critical reception

 Kieron believed that Alistair was BioWare's best attempt at a male romantic lead, being "good without-out being entirely punchable".
 While romancing Alistair, Edges Chris Dahlen found he related more to Alistair than his female mage player character, and noted many similarities between his life growing up and Alistair.
 He also put some blame on him being male.
 Wesley Yin-Poole, writing for VideoGamer.com, felt that the sex scene with Alistair was short and unerotic, calling it an example of video games still needed to learn how to do sex.
 Walker again, this time writing for Rock, Paper, Shotgun, commented how when playing his male character his heart was always with Alistair, and felt like he was "using" Zevran when he romanced him.
 In an article on video game romances, 1UP.com commented on how Alistair grew and developed with the player, despite beginning as an uncertain "somewhat naive soldier".
 Natania Barron, writing for Wired GeekMom column, commented that there was something "devious and devillish" about romancing him due to his ex-Templar roots.
 Barron also mentioned how, after making him king, she was willing to restart the game as a Human Noble when she found out he would break up with her elf and that she "honestly cared" about securing his marriage.
 Barron favorably compared his romance to that of Anders' from Dragon Age II, saying that she "settled" for him and most likely chose him because he reminded her of Alistair.
 Kotaku republished a post by a modder who had made Alistair think his character was female, who felt unable to play the game for a month after Alistair broke up with his original male character.

 Some writers have compared him to previous BioWare companions, such as Star Wars: Knights of the Old Republics Carth Onasi.
 Meer commented on BioWare's repeated use of themes and called Alistair Dragon Ages "Carth"; mentioning how he is the first person you recruit, had a heart of gold and is the main female love interest.
 However, he did note how Alistair was not as "drippy" as Carth, and how he was more someone you could have a conversation with.
-During a criticism of BioWare's games, GameZone's Dave Snell believed that many characters were too similar, specifically calling both Carth and Alistair the "snarky young upstart".
+During a criticism of BioWare's games, GameZones Dave Snell believed that many characters were too similar, specifically calling both Carth and Alistair the "snarky young upstart".
 John Walker, this time writing for Rock, Paper, Shotgun, felt that Alistair bucked the trend of BioWare making all the starting companions tedious.
 Similarly, several writers compared Anders to Alistair.